PHOTOS: Langley Open chess tournament intense - Langley Advance

 “Intelligence, patience, hard work…, usually they’re very studious,” Brian Davidson said, “and of course a little talent doesn’t hurt, if you have some.”

-Chess’s popularity is with the new generation of players, Davidson told the Langley Advance Saturday.
+A new generation of players have found the game, Davidson told the Langley Advance Saturday.

 Kids as young as seven faced adults, including seniors, in a soundless room.